cfurrow/cfurrow.github.io/_posts/2016-10-02-phaser-js-wave-example.md

   </div>
 </div>

-To move each wave up and down gradually, I use `Math.sin` in a function that gets called once per frame:
+To move each wave up and down gradually, I use Javascript's `Math.sin` function in my `update` function that gets called once per frame:

 ``` javascript
 animateWaves: function(){